15 Jan Saint Maurus, Abbot

-Saint Maurus (Maur) was the son of Equitius, a nobleman of Rome, but claimed also by Fondi, Gallipoli, Lavello etc.; He died 584 of natural causes.
+Saint Maurus (Maur) was the son of Equitius, a nobleman of Rome.
 He is represented as an abbot with crozier, or with book and censer, or holding the weights and measures of food and drink given him by his holy master.
 (4)

 Saint Maurus was a disciple of Saint Benedict of Nursia at age 12.
 He studied with Saint Placid.
 He assisted Saint Benedict at Subiaco, Italy, and at Monte Cassino in 528.
 (4)

 The youth surpassed all his fellow monks in the discharge of monastic duties, and when he was grown up, Saint Benedict made him his coadjutor in the government of Sublaco.
 Maurus, by his singleness of heart and profound humility, was a model of perfection to all the brethren, and was favoured by God with the gift of miracles.
 Saint Placidus, a fellow monk, the son of the senator Tertullus, going one day to fetch water, fell into the lake, and was carried the distance of a bow-shot from the bank.
 Saint Benedict saw this in spirit in his cell, and bid Maurus run and draw him out.
 Maurus obeyed, walked upon the waters without perceiving it, and dragged out Placidus by the hair, without sinking in the least himself.
 He attributed the miracle to the prayers of Saint Benedict; but the holy abbot, to the obedience of the disciple.
 Soon after that holy patriarch had retired to Cassino, he called Saint Maurus thither, in the year 528.
 (5)